Film Review – The Souvenir (2019)

 If you haven’t figured it out by now, yes, Honor Swinton Byrne is Tilda Swinton’s daughter.
 Though she will definitely not have that insidiously demeaning distinction as her sole describer for long.
 Her character is someone who is constantly unsure of herself, and not in the typical Hollywood way where the character comes off as live-action interpretation of cartoon character.
 You see in her casual, subtle submission to others that she is never comfortable, and that she is constantly looking for a means to find that perfect bit of expression that will make her feel complete.
 Byrne’s lovably naive aura combines with her youthful, buoyant look for a perfectly understated character.
 It’s a classic combo of perfect writing and perfecting casting…or a classic trio with Byrne’s impeccable performance in the mix as well.

-Burke as her co-lead is nothing short of revelation as Anthony, her romantic partner with many problems of his own.
+Burke as her co-lead is nothing short of a revelation as Anthony, her romantic partner with many problems of his own.
 We’ve all seen this bad boy-type of character countless times, but Burke plays the part with his own humanity in mind.
 It’s easy to see why a girl would fall for him, or why they’d give him plenty of chances to redeem himself.
 He’s a troubled man who likes the idea of doing good for himself and those around him, but he simply can’t help himself.
 Anthony is a wonderful tragic character, and a great inciting force in Julie’s life.

 The Humor is Insanely Dry